19 Ways To Keep Your Baby or Toddler Happy During Diaper Changes

 1. Slow down.

-If you treat this as a chance to connect and enjoy your child, he's more likely to enjoy the connection and therefore cooperate with the diaper change.
-If you rush through the diaper change like it's something unpleasant, he will react as if he is being held down and subjected to something unpleasant.
+If you treat this as a chance to connect and enjoy your child, she's more likely to enjoy the connection and therefore cooperate with the diaper change.
+If you rush through the diaper change like it's something unpleasant, she will react as if she is being held down and subjected to something unpleasant.
+Which, indeed, a diaper change is, when you rush.
+Imagine having the intimate parts of your body touched in that brusque, rushed way.

 Children are always more likely to cooperate with us if we connect first.
 Take a deep breath.
 Get on your child's level and connect.
 Comment on what he's doing.
 Then, point out that his diaper is wet.
 Ask if he has noticed it.
 This gives him an opportunity to check in with his body.
 (This is a good foundation block for eventual potty learning.)
 He also feels, since you've connected, like you're on his side.
 You aren't just pushing him around, which of course would make him feel resistant.